iterative/dvc.org/static/docs/command-reference/checkout.md

   remove files that don't match those DVC-file references or are missing from cache.
 (They are not "committed", in DVC terms.)

+- `-d`, `--with-deps` - determine files to update by tracking dependencies to the target DVC-files (stages).
+This option only has effect when one or more `targets` are specified.
+By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
+This means DVC will not checkout files referenced in later stages than the `targets`.

-- `--relink` - ensures the link types of all the data files in the workspace are consistent with the project's [`cache.type`](/doc/command-reference/config#cache).
+- `--relink` - ensures the file linking strategy (`reflink`, `hardlink`, `symlink`, or `copy`) for all data files in the workspace is consistent with the project's [`cache.type`](/doc/command-reference/config#cache).
 This is achieved by recreating **all <abbr>outputs</abbr>** referenced in current DVC-files (regardless of whether the checksums match a DVC-file).
 This means overwriting the file links or copies from cache to workspace.

 - `-h`, `--help` - shows the help message and exit.